-Ho`oulu Lehua has teamed up with Kapoho Kine Adventures and has an exciting and new
+Ho`oulu Lehua has teamed up with Kapoho Kine Adventures and has an exciting riparian

-riparian restoration project located at 1,600 ft. above sea level on the Honoli`i River.
+buffer zone restoration project located at 1,600 ft. above sea level on the Honoli`i River.

 The site is part of a major watershed on the Eastern slopes of Mauna Kea with waters that

 We celebrate our hard work by ending the day with an invigorating swim in the cool, fresh, water